 A1: There’s a couple of things.
 I enjoy the responsibility making executive level decisions and the leadership opportunities the Guard brings.
 Plus I really enjoy being a part of a group.

-Q2: What’s your WHY for working in finance at TrueNorth (Wealth Management)?
+Q2: What’s your WHY for working in finance at CoreTegic Capital Wealth Management?

 A2: Even though I didn’t come from a home that was money savvy, personal finance came naturally to me in school.
 I realized financial planning was something I enjoyed and was passionate about.
-When I was offered a position at TrueNorth, I was excited to work next to industry leaders who could teach me.
-I took the job because I knew I would continue to learn.
+When I had the opportunity to start my firm, I was excited to work next to industry leaders.
+I launched the firm because I had the desire to help people with a subject matter that, quite frankly, isn’t taught at any level of education (including master programs) – Wealth Management.

-Q3: What’s your WHY for starting CoreTegic Capital?
+Q3: What’s your WHY for starting CoreTegic Capital Wealth Management?

 My girlfriend got quiet and I thought the conversation was over.
 And then she hit me with the grand finale…